 The Geosciences at Salt Lake Community College covers the Study of Surveying/Geomatics, Geology, GIS, Geography and Meteorology .

-- The Geographic Information Science Technology (GIST) AAS degree address the technological areas of geography.
+The Geospatial Technology AAS degree address the technological areas of geography.
 GIS is one of the fastest growing areas of geospatial technology.
 With a brand new computer and the latest software in GIS and remote sensing, our AAS degree prepares students to enter the dynamic and exciting field of GIS and geospatial technology.
 Currently the department is working on a GIS Certificate.

 Finally, the college does not offer a degree in meteorology, but the Geosciences Department teaches an introductory course that is transferable to major universities.
 The course covers topics such as the basic elements of weather, weather fronts, forecasting, severe weather, hurricanes, world climates, climate change and more!